 A wrongful death lawsuit generally requires surviving family members to show a responsible party’s carelessness or negligence.
-When your loved one died because of another individual’s mistake or failure in using reasonable care, you may file a legal action to recover.
+While there are many questions surrounding wrongful death cases, when your loved one died because of another individual’s mistake or failure in using reasonable care, you may file a legal action to recover.

 Proving negligence requires showing the court that another individual made an error that led to the fatality.
 If an operator of a vehicle or other craft caused an accident while working for an employer, the company may also face liability for your loss.